UK Government looking at how to ensure disabled people are included in their aid work

 Posted by Lucy Drescher

-The UK government's Department for International Development (DFID) is working on a framework to ensure that disabled people are included in all the work it does and funds around the world.
+The UK government's Foreign, Commonwealth & Development Office (FCDO) is working on a framework to ensure that disabled people are included in all the work it does and funds around the world.
 Sense International has been part of the consultation meetings with both the Minister and the civil servants, discussing ways to ensure the framework really works once it's in place.

 The framework will be launched on 3 December, the International Day of People with Disabilities, and will outline their vision and how they plan to take this forward in the next 12 months.
 In a year's time they plan to review their progress and produce another framework for the following year.